Shirin Darasha: Career as principal

 After working, at Hindi Vidya Bhavan and The Bombay International School, Darasha was appointed as Principal of J.B.
 Petit School in 1972.
 She was also known for encouraging her students to be more open as her front door donned the sign "Please Do Disturb".
 She incorporated what she learned from the performing arts into her teachings and used the concepts of drama to instill confidence in her pupils.

 Darasha was elated when her J.B.
 School Debate Team won the all-India Debate Competition hosted by the Foundation for Universal Responsibility of His Holiness the Dalai Lama; the prize was a trip for the whole debate team and for Darasha to visit the Dalai Lama at his ashram and have a private audience with him.
-This was particularly appropriate given Darasha's interest and identification with Buddhism.This was particularly appropriate given Darasha's interest and identification with Buddhism.
+This was particularly appropriate given Darasha's interest and identification with Buddhism.
 In February 1988, Zoroastrian community magazine Parsiana ran an article entitled "The 'Principal' of Drama" which focused on her lifelong passion for the stage.
 In her interview, she declared that she did not consider herself religious, though she had Buddhist leanings.